Including Non-Members in Leading Church Services? - Answers for Church Members - January 21

 Is it appropriate to include non-members in leading church services?

-- Churches have a vested interested in maintaining this accountability since any person who participates in publicly leading a Christian gathering, whether speaking or just playing an instrument, stands as a visible representative for the church and, therefore, for Christ.
+Churches have a vested interest in maintaining this accountability since any person who participates in publicly leading a Christian gathering, whether speaking or just playing an instrument, stands as a visible representative for the church and, therefore, for Christ.

 For more great resources from Mark Dever and 9Marks Ministries, visit www.9marks.org